bkaravan/data-science-final/analysis/hypotheses/README.md

 * Outcome: The significant result for June supported this belief, confirming the idea that release timing can impact box office performance.
 The non-significant result for December could be due to a variety of factors, such as increased competition during the holiday season or a smaller sample size of high-grossing movies.

 #### Hypothesis 2: Correlation Between Budget and Worldwide Gross/Average Rating
 * Expectation: It was presumed that movies with larger budgets would have higher gross earnings, potentially due to more substantial marketing efforts and production quality.
+Additionally, we expected that movies with higher budget would also score higher on the average ratings.

 * Outcome: The significant positive correlation confirmed this hypothesis, indicating that, as expected, there is a tendency for movies with higher budgets to earn more worldwide.
+However, earning more worldwide did not mean that movies were rated higher.
+We found no correlation between a movie's budget and its average rating.

 #### Hypothesis 3: Directors' Influence on Average Rating
 * Expectation: We hypothesized that directors with a track record of success, as indicated by having multiple movies in top charts, would be more likely to produce highly-rated movies.